FractalArt/howto_git_bisect/README.md

 The content of the script should be clear from the comments.
 The function *bisect* is defined which, when called, first compiles our program and then runs it.
-If the program does not return 0, i.e. an error occured, its error code is propagated to the system, else 0 is returned to the system.
+If the program does not return 0, i.e. an error occurred, its error code is propagated to the system, else 0 is returned to the system.

 The C++ test program
 --------------------

-Now it is time to write our first version of the progam 'test_program' which is saved in *test_program.cpp*:
+Now it is time to write our first version of the program `test_program` which is saved in *test_program.cpp*:

 ```C++